 - A wide range of quantitative and qualitative research methodologies, including survey research, experimental, observational, ethnographic, narrative and case studies.

 - The skills to identify the influences of family members, peers, schools, neighborhoods and communities on the developmental trajectories of individuals, as well as how individuals shape their own experiences.

-- An understanding of how aspects of ethnicity, race, social class, gender, culture and health influence human development within and across national boundaries.
+- An understanding of how ethnicity, race, social class, gender, sexual orientation, and health influence human development within and across national boundaries.

 What positions do graduates of Psychological Development at NYU obtain?